dolgov/tamen/README.md

  `test_conv_cell.m` Test file for the convection example, cell array storage for compatibility.

  `test_lyap.m`      Test file for the Lyapunov equation, a 10000^2 Poisson problem.

+ `test_heat_adap.m` Test file for the heat equation and time adaptivity.

 - Auxiliary routines (can be also useful besides this project)